-4.1 Homeostasis: the Cost of Staying in Place
+5.1 Homeostasis: the Cost of Staying in Place

 Homeostasis - in the sense of maintaining a fairly constant structural form - is an important element of organizational survival.
-An organization which is unable to maintain a state of homeostasis for long periods of time runs the risk of incurring sufficient costs to induce mortality (Hannan and Freeman, 1977), and simulation studies of organizations which are in constant flux suggest that survivors may still suffer from serious degradation in performance (Carley and Svoboda, 1996).
+An organization which is unable to maintain a state of homeostasis for long periods of time runs the risk of incurring sufficient costs to induce mortality (Hannan and Freeman, 1977), and simulation studies of organizations which are in constant flux suggest that survivors may still suffer from serious degradation in performance (particularly if the rate of change in the organizational structure overtakes the rate of change in the environment) (Carley and Svoboda, 1996).
+In any event, presuming a relatively stable environment, failure of homeostasis will almost always entail8 that an organization spend relatively large periods of time in sub-optimal structural states, and we may thus realistically expect it to impact performance.
+(Indeed, studies suggest a performance/adaptability tradeoff (Lin and Carley, 2003).)

-7For instance, applying a transformation which removes personnel may increase the probability that Chance will apply a transformation resulting in further personnel loss, thus providing a model for the "snowballing" of turnover processes (Krackhardt, 1986).
+7For instance, applying a transformation which removes personnel may increase the probability that Chance will apply a transformation resulting in further personnel loss, thus providing a model for the "snowballing" of turnover processes (Krackhardt and Porter, 1986).